Powered by SchoolDash

 Hardenhuish Lane, Chippenham SN14 6HJ

-Particular strengths include Environment, Representation, Destinations and Admissions.
-Relative weaknesses include Finances, Attendance and Progress.
+Particular strengths include Environment, Representation, Admissions and Destinations.
+Relative weaknesses include Attendance and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.